 2. Polypropylene (PP)

 This form of the 7 types of plastic comes from the same family as Polyethylene (PE), but is a lot harder and can withstand heat a lot better.
 Therefore, it is mainly used for household appliances including hoovers and coffee makers.

 3. Acrylonitrile Butadiene Styrene (ABS)

 Acrylonitrile Butadiene Styrene (ABS) is widely used for enclosures of electronics and medical equipment.
 The great advantage of ABS is that it is shape resistant, making it widely used for toys such as Lego and interior parts for the automotive industry (dash board).
 On the other hand, it is poorly chemically resistant, but it is one of the few plastics that can be chromium-plated.
 Another example is about a case that our profressional team from Orange Plastics recently completed for its customer Desteq.

 Known to many as nylon.
 Polyamide (PA) is a very strong plastic that is often used in the manufacture of tools such as drills and engine parts.
 The material is heat-resistant but has the disadvantage of being hygroscopic.
 This means the Polyamide (PA) material absorbs moisture and expands.
 To counter this, nylon is often added to fiber optics.

 5. Polycarbonate (PC)

 Polycarbonate (PC) is an extremely impact resistant and crystal clear material.
 This material is often used for street lighting and front lights on cars.
 Another example is protective glasses.

 6. Polyoxemethylene (POM)

-Polyoxemethylene (POM) has a great self repairing capacity and is therefore often used in applications such as springs.
-In addition, it is shape retaining and self-lubricating.
-It is used for zippers in jackets and for gears.
+Polyoxemethylene (POM) has a very high self-repairing capacity and is therefore often used in applications such as springs.
+The material is dimensionally stable and self-lubricating.
+It is used for purposes such as zips in jackets and gears.